The Royal New South Wales Lancers

 • Bus parking is available on site with plenty of space for picnic style recess and lunch breaks

-• Program cost is $8 per student including all notes and worksheets; teachers and carers are free
+• Program cost is $10 per person including all notes and worksheets

 • The risk assessment for the program can be found and downloaded HERE; this website also provides comprehensive information, videos and photographs on the Barracks, the Regiment and the Museum.